 DHS has until September 15 to file a response to the complaint.

 Melissa Cigarroa, board president of the Rio Grande International Study Center, is one of the Mexican-American plaintiffs whose land is being seized for Trump’s racist and white nationalist motives, as her suit argues.

 After the Coalition’s mural shoot on Sunday, I meet up with her in the afternoon, right as temperatures reach their triple-digit high of 103.
 We climb into her son’s Ford pickup and head south into Zapata County, toward her 175-acre ranch along the Rio Grande.

 We slowly drive along a loose silt road checkered with sinkholes — recent erosion from flash flooding.
 A feral hog darts across our path.
 We stop again briefly for a glimpse of a roadrunner.
 Cigarroa pulls over, and we hike up a scenic cliff offering a breathtaking riverside vista of Mexico’s rolling hills.
-A wake of about 20 vultures circles above the meandering river.
+A wake of vultures circles above the meandering river.
 We both assume the animal below must have died of heat exhaustion as the sun beats down on us.

 Cigarroa leads me back down toward the riverbank, pointing out fossilized oyster shells along the way.
 At the river’s edge, she shows me the hundreds-of-years-old mesquite that would be obliterated for Trump’s wall.
 The silt is much looser here.
 She doesn’t know how the wall will be able to withstand the constant erosion.
 CBP wants access to the entirety of her land for their right of entry.
 They want 1,800 linear feet of river frontage along a 250-foot-wide swath for the wall itself.